zth/rescript-relay/rescript-relay-documentation/docs/tutorial/fragments-1.md

 Fragments are the most distinctive aspect of how Relay uses GraphQL.
 We recommend that every component that displays data and cares about the semantics of that data (so not just a typographic or formatting component) use a GraphQL fragment to declare its data dependences.

 - Fragments help you scale: No matter how many places a component is used, you can update its data dependencies in a single place.
-- Fragment data needs to be read out with `useFragment`.
+- Fragment data needs to be read out with the `use` hook for the fragment.
-- `useFragment` takes a _fragment key_ which says where in the graph to read from.
+- `use` takes a _fragment key_ which says where in the graph to read from.
 - Fragment keys come from places in a GraphQL response where that fragment was spread.
 - Fragments can define arguments which are used at the point they’re spread.
 This allows them to be tailored to each situation they're used in.